-For mobility purposes, the whole of the historical centre of Florence (roughly defined as the area within the ring roads and protected as a UNESCO World Heritage Site) is considered a Controlled Traffic Zone (ZTL).
+For mobility purposes, the historical centre of Florence (roughly defined as the area within the ring roads and protected as a UNESCO World Heritage Site) is considered as a Controlled Traffic Zone (ZTL).
 Within this zone, entry, traffic and parking are all governed by specific laws.

-Non-residents’ motor vehicles are not allowed to enter or park within the ZTL within the following time slots:
+Non-residents’ motor vehicles are not allowed to enter or park in the ZTL within the following time slots:

 - Monday to Friday from 7.30 to 19.30;